DimitarPanayotov/personal-finance-tracker/DEVELOPMENT_PLAN.md

 - Changed the Service layer by removing input records and moved the authentication logic from the controller to the Service layer
 - Added User Statistics, Merge categories, Import default categories
-- Added Search Category by name, Update Transaction, Delete Transaction
+- Added Search Category by name, Update Transaction, Delete Transaction, Duplicate Transaction, Get Transaction by ID,  Get Transactions in Date Range, Get Transaction By category, Get Transactions in Amount Range, Search Transaction

 ## Next Steps
 - Adding more functionality to the service layer